for siblings,

 Help siblings name feelings like anger, jealousy, guilt, or fear.
 Let them know that it’s okay to feel these emotions, and that you are here to help.

 When siblings ask questions, answer with simple language in a way they can understand.
-“She has cystic fibrosis, and her lungs need extra help to stay healthy.
-That’s why she does her vest every day.”
 Over time, this can also help siblings answer questions they may get from friends.

 Set limits that apply to all children in the family.
 Avoid the temptation to relax family rules.